luhsra/musl-libc/POSIX_ARA_MOD.md

 - Removed weak alias  malloc() -> default_malloc()  and replaced it with a simple function that redirects.
     This allows the SVF to detect malloc() as a syscall.
     See src/malloc/lite_malloc.c (line 118)

+- Allow detection of open(path, oflag, ...) with its optional argument.
+    ARA can only analyze syscalls with a fixed number of arguments.
+    Variable argument lists are not supported.
+    We circumvent this issue by mapping  open(path, oflag) -> open(path, oflag, 0) [See the macros in include/fcntl.h line 44]
+    The internal name of open() is now _ARA_open_syscall_() [See src/fcntl/open.c]